|

 location recorded.
 If the job actually

 takes 4.5 days then the tracking hole is 1.5 days long.
-I don’t
+I don’t think

-tracking zone.
-It is unlikely however that
+zone.
+It is unlikely however that we

-of data analysis should be periodic at best – sampling the system performance
+data analysis should be periodic at best – sampling the system performance

 from time to time in other words.
-A
+A process is

-the bench.
-WARNING, if there is any
+bench.
+WARNING, if there is any water

-water on the bench the sponge will simply soak it up again.
+on the bench the sponge will simply soak it up again.
 If you don’t have the vigilance of a hawk

 your system will start to build inventory as soon as possible.
 The previous best way to keep a tag on this